 Informal Description of the Clinical Discipline

 Orthopaedic surgery focuses on the diagnosis and treatment of injured, deformed or diseased parts of the musculoskeletal system.
 Specialists in this field employ medicine, surgery and physical rehabilitation to restore normal function.
-Orthopaedic surgeons may engage in a broad practice or may focus on a narrower area of special interest, such as hand surgery, sports medicine, joint replacement, spine, foot and ankle and pediatric orthopaedic trauma.
+Orthopaedic surgeons may engage in a broad practice or may focus on a narrower area of interest, such as hand, sports medicine, adult reconstruction, spine, foot and ankle, pediatrics, or trauma.

 Orthopaedic surgeons are mechanically minded, fascinated by tools and gadgets, and enjoy “fixing things”.
-They find satisfaction in their ability to attain good results relatively quickly for most of their patients.
-They believe their work is fun, challenging, worthwhile, and demanding.
+They find satisfaction in their ability to attain good results relatively quickly and believe their work is fun, challenging, worthwhile, and demanding.
 Orthopaedics is a dynamic field with constant updating of techniques and equipment.

 Orthopaedics is an extremely competitive specialty.
-It is difficult, although not impossible, for students in the lower two-thirds of their class to get into orthopaedic surgery residency programs.
-It is also important for students to have good Board scores.
+It is difficult for students in the lower 50% of their class to match in orthopaedic surgery.
+It is also important for students to have good board scores.